Hepatitis symptoms, testing and treatment

 Make an appointment at any of our clinics in Greater Victoria to get tested for hepatitis, or to find out more.

-There are different types of hepatitis that can be transmitted through sexual contact.
+There are different types of hepatitis that may be transmitted through sexual contact.

 Hepatitis A (Hep A)